Table of Contents

 Benzodiazepines enhance the high from opioids, such as oxycodone.
-If you are addicted to oxycodone, then you likely developed a tolerance.
+If you are addicted to oxycodone, then you likely develop a tolerance.

 With over 80 million people being prescribed opioid prescriptions in 2014, 30 million of those people received benzodiazepine prescriptions.
 Additionally, one in three overdose deaths involved these two classes of drugs being used together.
 This is alarming because these drugs can cause many interactions.

 The combination of oxycodone and benzodiazepines can lead to two primary, and possibly fatal, problems:

 Additionally, fatal interaction has been found with the following antidepressants:

 Withdrawal occurs when stopping the use of a substance after dependence has occurred.
 Dependence is when the body has adapted to having the substance present.
 Physical and mental symptoms occur after stopping or reducing the intake of Oxycodone and can include craving oxycodone, depression, anxiety, nausea, and vomiting.

 As the brain becomes reliant on the regular use of opioid drugs, it produces less of the natural anxiety-reducing chemicals.
 This means that you develop a tolerance.
 It also means that Oxycodone loses its power to make you feel better.